 A career change is never an easy thing.
-Setting off on your own to build the business and life you’ve always dreamed of can be downright frightening.
+Setting off on your own to build the freelancing business and life you’ve always dreamed of can be downright frightening.

 Congratulations on having the courage to make this decision.
 You’ve got a long road ahead of you, so you must ensure the first steps you take are the right ones.
-And you just might be surprised what you can accomplish in a year.
+And then you just might be surprised what you can accomplish in a year.

 Have a money question you’d like answered?
 Submit it here.